 Here are some balance transfer cards with promotional financing that could offer you a high limit based on your creditworthiness:

-- Citi® Diamond Preferred® Card–Like the Citi Double Cash, this relatively simple card also features 18 months of interest-free financing on balance transfers, with a 3% balance transfer fee (or $5, whichever is higher); but it also includes 18 months of 0% intro APR on new purchases, followed by a variable APR of 13.74%-23.74%.
+- Citi® Diamond Preferred® Card– Like the Citi Double Cash, this relatively simple card also features introductory interest-free financing on balance transfers.
+This card offers 21 months of 0% intro APR on balance transfers (13.74% to 23.74% variable APR thereafter) with a 5% balance transfer fee (or $5, whichever is higher); but it also includes 12 months of 0% intro APR on new purchases, followed by a variable APR of 13.74% to 23.74%.
+Balance transfers must be completed within 4 months of account opening.

-- BankAmericard® credit card – This card also features 18 months of 0% APR financing on both new purchases and balance transfers (followed by a variable APR of 12.99%-22.99%), with a 3% balance transfer fee (or $10, whichever is greater).
+- BankAmericard® credit card – This card also feature`s 18 months of 0% APR financing on both new purchases and balance transfers (followed by a variable APR of 12.99% to 22.99%), with a 3% balance transfer fee (or $10, whichever is greater).
 Just note that you have to transfer your balance within 60 days of opening your account for it to qualify for the promotional rate.
 The card offers no rewards, but it has no annual fee.

 High-limit credit cards without financing that offer a balance transfer option: